elishamutang/project-library/README.md

 To action:

-1. Ensure data from book object is displayed in main container. *New Book div is being created with its info displayed everytime the 'Submit' button is clicked."
+1. Ensure data from book object is displayed in main container. *New Book div is being created with its info displayed everytime the 'Submit' button is clicked.*

 2. Display book dynamically in main element whenever user inserts a new book. *Solved using auto-fit/auto-fill and minmax for grid-items.
 Alternatively can use media queries but out of scope for this project.*